 Individuals who complete a Masters Esthetics program (the highest level of esthetics programs) are classified as a Medical Estheticians in terms of formal education.

 Medical esthetics, also referred to as Paramedical Esthetics incorporates a philosophy similar to traditional spa esthetics, and even involves many of the same approaches in developing and maintaining healthy skin.
 The primary difference is where the service is performed.
 A medical esthetician can work in a clinical setting alongside medical professionals who may recommend non-invasive skin care procedures for medical purposes, or for strictly cosmetic reasons.
 Conversely, a medical esthetician may work in a non-medical environment.
 However, it is important to note, the types of services in a non-medical environment will be limited to what the state permits under non-medical management.

 Depending on the type of organization where the esthetician works and the level of education he or she has, more advanced services may be offered.
 One can get an idea of the estheticians expertise by inquiring about the hours of schooling he or she underwent.

 All states require estheticians to complete a formal education before they can qualify for state licensure.
-Individuals who want to learn about esthetics and become licensed enroll in a school that offers an esthetics program, and then upon completion of the formal schooling, her or she must complete a state board exam to become licensed.
+Individuals who want to learn about esthetics and become licensed enroll in a school that offers an esthetics program, and then upon completion of the formal schooling, the individul must complete a State Board Exam to become licensed.

 There are different levels of esthetics programs.
 The programs are similar to a formal university education in terminology of degrees and how they progress: Associates degree, Bachelors degree, Masters degree, and PhD.
-The following outline illustrates the various levels of schooling Christina Kingsley underwent; where she completed the 1200 hour Master Esthetics Program, thus earning a degree in Medical Esthetics.
+The following outline illustrates the various levels of schooling Christina Kingsley underwent; where she completed the 1200-Hour Medical Esthetics Program, thus earning a degree in Medical Esthetics.